Anyone can catch the flu. Protect yourself – and others – by learning about the virus and recognizing the symptoms.

 Flu season typically runs from late fall to early spring.

 Flu shots are now available to all Ontarians six months of age and older.
 You should get a flu shot as soon as possible as it takes two weeks to take effect.

-Individuals aged five and over may receive a flu shot at the same time as, or at any time before or after a COVID-19 vaccine.
-Children between six months and under five years are recommended to wait 14 days before or after the administration of another vaccine before getting their flu shot.
+Individuals aged six months and over may receive a flu shot at the same time as, or at any time before or after a COVID-19 vaccine.

 Talk to your health care provider or pharmacy to learn more.